tasmota/docs/docs/Bluetooth_MI32.md

 n bytes - data
 ```

+#### Central role (aka server)

 The server is initiated similarly with `BLE.serv_cb(cbp,cbuf)`.
 After that you have to construct the server by first adding all *characteristics* and finally starting it, by setting the *advertisement* data for the first time.
-Setting *advertisement* data without adding *characteristics* will not start a BLE server but only a BLE advertiser, which is totally fine for some use cases (i.e. Beacons, BTHome).
+Setting *advertisement* data without adding *characteristics* will not start a BLE server but only a BLE Broadcaster, which is totally fine for some use cases (i.e. Beacons, BTHome).
 The BLE server can be stopped with `BLE.serv_cb(nil)`, which will restart the "BLE Scan Task".

 The callback functions returns error, operation, 16-bit-uuid and 16-bit-handle.